Cracking the integrity code: A new approach to food assurance?

 Perkins goes on to outline a situation whereby “the UK food industry is more audited than ever – which is ultimately driving up prices for the consumer – but no one is any safer than before.”

-The article features comments from several industry experts including Authenticate IS Technical Director Dawn Welham, who outlines the need for increased transparency and a shift away from an ever-increasing number of checks and balances, proposing that “more of the same is not going to change the business… while most businesses have the competency to pass audits, it is necessary to separate out those who continue to do the right thing when no one is looking from those who don’t.”
+The article features comments from several industry experts including former Authenticate IS Technical Director Dawn Welham, who outlined the need for increased transparency and a shift away from an ever-increasing number of checks and balances, proposing that “more of the same is not going to change the business… while most businesses have the competency to pass audits, it is necessary to separate out those who continue to do the right thing when no one is looking from those who don’t.”

 “Knowing who your suppliers really are, back to the farm for every single ingredient in every single product that your customers buy, is anything but simple; at best, many food businesses only know who their primary or immediate suppliers are.
 Full supply chain mapping is a good starting point, but making sure that you are working with suppliers who are well intended and well informed is a much harder task.”

 A holistic approach

 As an ex-EHO and President Elect for the Chartered Institute of Environmental Health, Dawn’s comments reflect the need for modernisation: “With the technology available now, there’s no reason why things should still be the same as they were 20 years ago.
 We need to create a much more holistic picture of a business’s intent in order to crack the integrity code which will help to ensure better food safety”.